PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 PySimpleGUI has made an attempt at creating a logical, Pythonic model for creating and using GUIs in Python.

 Let's get concrete so that these concepts and characteristics can be demonstrated.
-If you're reading this, you've likely already read about or experienced the concepts and characteristics of the 3 packages already discussed so no need to fill up the page with examples from the Top 3 packages.
+If you're reading this, you've likely already read about or experienced the concepts and characteristics of the three packages already discussed so no need to fill up the page with examples from the Top 3 packages.

 Let's talk about these characteristics individually.